|

 to the water.

-used to be relatively common until not very long ago in our coastal
+common until not very long ago in our coastal areas.
+However,

-areas.
-However, overharvesting of these turtles on the beach
+overharvesting of these turtles on the beach and in the water for

-and in the water for their meat, eggs and shell have almost made it
+their meat, eggs and shell have almost made it dissapear from many

-(accidentally)in fishing nets set on their habitats.
+fishing nets set on their habitats.

 Likewise, in the rest of the world, their